-You will receive a series of letters, emails, and portal-generated communications over the course of your college years from the Cooke Foundation, including award notifications, annual reports, fall and spring updates, and prize nomination forms.
+You will receive a series of letters, emails, and portal-generated communications over the course of your college years from the

+Cooke Foundation, including award notifications, annual reports, graduation confirmation, and prize nomination forms.
 Because some of these communications will relate to important administrative matters, you will often be required to respond to the Cooke Foundation.
 Please do so promptly.
 Failure to respond to communications and deadlines in a timely fashion will jeopardize your scholarship.